 - Ride with a friend – or make new friends on the course

 Yes!
 This is a great event for kids and families.
-For very young kids (even those on training wheels!) there is a kids loop.
-For bigger kids, the ride is a wonderful personal adventure.
+For kids, the ride is a wonderful personal adventure.
 Every year kids of all ages surprise themselves and their parents and complete rides of some previously unimagined distance.

 Please note: Every child under 15 years of age will require parental or adult supervision to ride.
 The selected guardian of the child must also be a registered rider.
 This will be strictly enforced.

 The weather will be fine for riding a bike.
-Don’t worry about the heat: we have ample provisions en-route (Water and Gatorade).
+Don’t worry about the heat: we have ample provisions en-route.
 If it does rain, you will find riding in a Bahamian shower to be a pleasant experience.
 The ride will happen rain or shine.